Posted on May 1, 2019

 “She is innovative and a true believer in efficiency.
 She works hard to streamline processes and eliminate unnecessary waste and redundancy.
 She is hardworking, honest and is always the last to leave the office.
 Mrs. Richards does not make a big deal about what she does, because she is very humble and has an amazing work ethic.”

-Richards, who holds a Bachelor of Arts in Journalism from Howard University and a Master of Science in Sport and Entertainment Management from the University of South Carolina, came to the work at the College of HRSM in 2012.
+Richards, who holds a Bachelor of Arts in Journalism from Howard University and a Master of Sport and Entertainment Management from the University of South Carolina, came to the work at the College of HRSM in 2012.
 Congratulations, Mrs. Richards!

 Global Scholar Award

 Professor Richard Southall, faculty in the Department of Sport and Entertainment Management and director of the College Sport Research Institute, is the 2019 recipient of the Brian J. and Linda L. Mihalik Global Scholar Award.

 This endowed award was created to support teachers who are working hard to create

 opportunities for students to gain global experience and study abroad.
 By providing